Haqquee/Persona-UnrealEngine/README.md

 A demo Unreal Engine project is included in this repository to give an example on how the Persona Component can be used.
 It sets up blueprints for the  Player, NPCs, UI along with the necessary functions for interactions between the Player and the Persona.
 1. If you do not have Unreal Engine 5.4, it can be downloaded for free through the [Epic Games Launcher](https://www.unrealengine.com/en-US/download).
 To use Unreal Engine there are Hardware and Software requirements and prerequisites, see the [Hardware and Software Specifications for UE](https://dev.epicgames.com/documentation/en-us/unreal-engine/hardware-and-software-specifications-for-unreal-engine).
 2. Launch Unreal Engine, which will open the project browser.
 On the bottom right, click the 'browse' button, to find and open the Unreal Engine Project file ```NPC_Chatbot_Demo``` included in this repository.
 3. Given you have all the prerequisites mentioned in step 1, the project should start to compile (it may take a couple of minutes depending on hardware).
+If prompted, accept the rebuild option.
 4. Once the project is opened, you can play the level in the editor.
 - Use ```W```, ```A```, ```S```, ```D``` to move the player, and ```Space``` to jump.
 - Hold ```E``` to interact with an NPC that has a Persona.
 - Type text into the chatbox and press enter to chat with the Character.

-### Requirements

 ## Generative AI Agents Developer Contest by NVIDIA and LangChain
 This project was initially developed for the [Generative AI Agents Developer Contest by NVIDIA and LangChain](https://www.nvidia.com/en-us/ai-data-science/generative-ai/developer-contest-with-langchain/).
 It was a fun project to put together for the contest, however there are limitations and many improvements are to be made in the future.